 Many of our contracts involve projects that are critical to the operations of our customer's business.
 Further, as our operations are linked to the Indian defence and space sector, certain documents and information are confidential because of national security related concerns.
 Any instances of fraud, theft or other misconduct in our Company can be difficult to detect, deter and prevent, and could subject us to financial losses and harm our reputation.
-Although we have not faced any instances of fraud in the past three fiscals and have controls in place with respect to the handling of such cases, we may be unable to prevent, detect or deter all such instances of misconduct.
+Although we have controls in place with respect to the handling of such cases, we may be unable to prevent, detect or deter all such instances of misconduct.
 Further, we may not be able to identify non-compliance and/or suspicious transactions in a timely manner or at all.
 Any such misconduct committed against our interests, which may include past acts that have gone undetected or future acts, may have a material adverse effect on our business, results of operations and financial condition.
-See "Internal Risk Factors- Cyber-attacks or other security breaches could have a material adverse effect on our business, results of operation or financial condition" on page 50.
+See "Cyber-attacks or other security breaches could have a material adverse effect on our business, results of operation or financial condition" on page 49.